jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 7. Co-evolution: The evolution of one species is often intimately linked to the evolution of other species within the same ecosystem.
 This reciprocal process, known as co-evolution, can lead to the development of intricate ecological relationships and the emergence of complex, interdependent communities of living things.
 The co-evolution of flowering plants and their pollinators, such as bees and butterflies, is a prime example of this principle.

 These laws of evolution, grounded in the principles of variation, inheritance, and natural selection, provide the framework for understanding how life has diversified and adapted to the ever-changing conditions of our planet.
-By accepting these fundamental tenets, biologists have studied the secrets of the living world and gained deeper insights into the remarkable story of life's eternal fight against entropy. let us learn more about how lifeforms harness energy to not only stay alive but thrive while doing so. let us learn more about the players of the game, species.
+By accepting these fundamental tenets, biologists have studied the secrets of the living world and gained deeper insights into the remarkable story of life's eternal fight against entropy. let us learn more about how life forms harness energy to not only stay alive but thrive while doing so. let us learn more about the players of the game, species.

 ### Who Plays the Game—Species